 The first step to your socialization begins with this question to yourself.
 And you try to find its answers by understanding the organizational culture.

-Is will being friendly be not welcomed and treated as over-friendly?
+Is Will being friendly be not welcomed and treated as over-friendly?
 Or shall remaining quiet and doing the job will create the impression you want to create?

 11. Should I go for lunch now?
 Can I leave?

 Still, you feel a minor hesitation while getting up from your seat for lunch or leaving.
 Should you ask your line manager?
-Should you lunch with him or is it okay to have lunch before him?
+Should you have lunch with him or is it okay to have lunch before him?

 This might be just for the first few days.
 After understanding the certain pattern of your office, you don’t face this minor hesitation anymore.